seabird86/profile/public/blog/springboot/token-cache.md

 }
 ```

-Note that, you need to buffer a small time to make sure that this cached token is still available when you pull it from the cache and pass it to a API server.
-It should be 1 or 2 minutes.
+ > You need to buffer a small time to make sure that the cached token will still be available in the a API server when you pull it from the cache.
+This buffer value should be 1 or 2 minutes.

 ## 3. Conclusion